RegardsOss/RegardsOss.github.io/regards-framework/starters/amqp-starter.md

 - `IPublisher` responsible for any publishing from the application to the message broker.
 This is the bean to `Autowired` when you want to send messages to other microservices.

 # 3\.
 How to

+AMQP starter runs in a multitenant context so it relies on multitenant tenant resolution :
+- A subscriber automatically subscribes to each tenant for an event using `ITenantResolver`.
+- A publisher automatically publishes an event on current tenant using `IRuntimeTenantResolver`.
+- A poller automatically polls an event on current tenant using `IRuntimeTenantResolver`.

 ## 3.1\.
 How to publish a message